Foundational Level Mathematics (FLM) Teacher Credential Program

 What am I authorized to teach with an FLM Credential?

 The state of California has authorized the teaching of any mathematics course through Advanced Algebra by those with an FLM credential.
-Note that while you are a student in the CSUF FLM credential program, you cannot be placed in a course above Algebra I for student teaching or intern teaching since our primary aim is to prepare effective teachers of pre-algebra and algebra.
+Note that while you are a student in the CSUF FLM credential program, you cannot be placed in a course above Algebra I for student teaching or intern teaching since our primary aim is to prepare effective teachers of middle school mathematics, pre-algebra, and algebra.
+Also, with the FLM credential, you are not authorized to teach Computer Science classes; you will need the Mathematics credential to be authorized for Computer Science.

 Do I need to major in mathematics?